haohao1010/haohao1010/README.md

 <br />

-- 🔭 I’m currently studying at university.
+- 🔭 I want to go to Mars.

-- 🤔 I’m currently learning the Go language and the React Native framework.
+- 🤔 I'm now trying to get started in the PL field.

 <br />